 Please note that the following guidelines are provided for information purposes only.
 The Center and the University's administration (the Office of Finance and Treasury and the Office of the Dean of Faculty) reserve the right to deny any expense reimbursement requests they feel do not align with the University’s guidelines, policies, and procedures.

-Please note: During your fellowship year, you will be issued a Princeton Travel & Expense Card.
+During your fellowship year, you will be issued a Princeton Travel & Expense Card.
 Concur is Princeton’s system for booking travel arrangements and seeking expense reimbursements/substantiating expenses charged to your university travel and expense card.
 When you use your Travel and Expense Card, your charges are automatically uploaded to your My Concur page and are ready to be substantiated on an expense report.
 Using the Princeton Travel and Expense Card reduces manual entries and the need to spend cash out of pocket.

 For more information about using your UCHV research account for business travel, please refer to the University Travel Policy

-Research Account Allowable Expenses
+Research Expense Account: Allowable Expenses